emmayeager/DataVisPortfolio/finalpt2.md

 In retrospect, this may have been too much of a leading question to be useful.
 Most respondents said that eviction is a problem always (which the story clearly prompted them to do).
 One respondent suggested expanding more on the effects of eviction to convince them that it's a big deal post-pandemic.

+## Step 3: Planning for my final story

+My plan for finishing up the project in the next week is:
+1. Put the finishing touches on data cleaning and aquisition, and recreate my sketches using this data.
+2. Make the small fixes suggested by my interviewees.
+Rewording certain sections and moving around graphs are easy updates that I'll do first.
+3. Rework the flow of my story as time permits.
+My journalist interviewee had some great feedback on this that I would like to implement if there's time.